3. GDB Cheat Sheet¶

 3.6.1.
 Compiling for Debugging¶

-To request debugging information, specify the -g
+To request debugging information, specify the -g option when you run

 the compiler.